• Skip to main content

 Home Backup

 For your safety, you need to plan on getting more than just a generator if you want home backup power.
 Between 2004 and 2013, 526 people died due to carbon monoxide poisoning related to generator use.
 These deaths are caused by owners running their generator somewhere inside or near their house, whether it was running in the garage, the basement, an unused room, or next to an open window or awning.
-Carbon monoxide is an odorless gas that can collect in contained areas, even if the engine is just running near a building.
-This gas bonds to red blood cells, preventing them from carrying oxygen through the blood stream.
-Early signs of poisoning include headaches and dizziness, but it can quickly escalate to asphyxiation and death.

 To prevent this, you need to get extension cords that will let you power appliances while keeping the generator outside.
 For your safety, the exhaust needs to be at least 20 feet from your home.
 Locking plugs offer a convenient way to get power from your generator to a central location in your house.
 Extension cables are available that have an L5 or L14 plug on one end and several 120 volt household sockets on the other end.

-If you want to use your generator to send power through your home wiring system, you are legally required to use a transfer switch installed by a licensed electrician.
+If you want to use your portable generator to send power through your home wiring system, you are legally required to use a transfer switch installed by a licensed electrician.
 This switch cuts the connection between your home and the power grid when the generator is in use.
 Without it, your generator might send power through electric lines, potentially electrocuting a line worker.
 To meed OSHA standard 29 CFR 1926.404, the generator must be grounded separately from the frame.
 Larger generators have a ground connection that can connect the unit’s electrical system to a ground rod.

 While portable generators are great for emergency power, they aren’t going to be powerful enough to run central heat or air conditioning.
 Even if you have a natural gas-powered heater, the current draw from the fan is too high for all but the largest generators.
 If you want to power more than just appliances and fans, get a generator with a pure sine wave inverter.
 Microwaves, hair dryers and toasters are the largest home energy consumers, drawing 1,500 to 2,000 watts, while a TV will only need 100-200 watts.